mkzia/eas503-book/_sources/chapters/intro.md

         ]
     },
     {
-        "question": "Your friend's laptop stopped working right before an assignment deadline so you lend them your laptop.
+        "question": "Your friend's laptop stopped working right before an assignment deadline, so you lend them your laptop.
 They use your laptop and upload YOUR solution instead of theirs.
-Will this be considered cheating on your behalf although you did not do anything wrong?", "type": "multiple_choice",
+Will this be considered cheating on your behalf?", "type": "multiple_choice",
         "answers": [
             {